 The sport is known for its explosive pushes at the start, followed by acrobatic loading into the sled.
-Over the rest of the course, a sleigh's speed depends on its weight, aerodynamics, runners, the condition of the ice, and the skill of the driver.
-Races are timed in undredths of seconds.
-World Cup races are generally two heats, while the World Championships and Olympic Games are contested when the Championships and Olympic Games are contested
+Over the rest of the couse, a sleigh's speed depends on its weight, aerodynamics, runners, the condition of the ice, and the skill of the driver.
+Races are timed in unduredths of seconds.
+World Cup races are generally it wo heats, while the World Championships and Olympic Games are contested